anoma/namada/documentation/specs/src/introduction.md

 - [Interoperability](./interoperability.md)
 - [Economics](./economics.md)

-This book is written using [mdBook](https://rust-lang.github.io/mdBook/), the source can be found in the [Namada repository](https://github.com/anoma/namada/tree/main/documentation/specs).
+This book is written using [mdBook](https://rust-lang.github.io/mdBook/).
+The source can be found in the [Namada repository](https://github.com/anoma/namada/tree/main/documentation/specs).

 [Contributions](https://github.com/anoma/namada/blob/main/CONTRIBUTING.md) to the contents and the structure of this book should be made via pull requests.